 Clean your list by gathering all the email addresses that do not open your emails.
 Then you send them a few emails (often called a re-engagement campaign) to see if they want to stay on your list.
 If you hear nothing back, remove them from your list.

 Keeping your list free of these abandoned email addresses is like keeping your house free of bugs.
 It will save you money and increase the likelihood of delivery to people who want to receive your emails.

-If you’re with MailChimp, the way to clean your list is to move to another provider for six months, clean your list with their tools, and then move back to MailChimp.
-Or, you could just stay with the new provider and be able to keep your list clean moving forward.
+The best way to clean your MailChimp list is to move to another provider for six months, clean your list with their tools, and then move back to MailChimp.
+Or, you could just stay with the new provider and be able to clean your list in the future.

 MailChimp wants you to keep paying for all the old, abandoned email addresses that no one checks.
 MailChimp users can expect to have a lower delivery rate than MailerLite or ConvertKit users.

 If you want to be traditionally published, your delivery rates are another metric that traditional publishers evaluate.
 MailChimp could poison your chances with a traditional publisher, especially if you’ve been building your list for many years.
 The older your list is, the more abandoned email address you’ll have.

 Winner: ConvertKit & MailerLet

 As an author, you have one huge advantage over Amazon.
 You are a human being.